|

 cannot occur easily.
 This theoretically (and practically) is so that the

-vehicle's driver can get the damaged vehicle to the next
+vehicle's driver can hopefully get the damaged vehicle to the next

 town for repairs.
 This condition is commonly called 'Limp